179,000 plus impressions in Google Search and barely 500 clicks! That’s the worst I’ve seen.

 I”ll share with you three jobs I’ve tried my self.
 And two others I firmly stand behind.
 They require little to no money to start.
 But please take note, they do require a little bit of skills and training.
 So if you decide to try any of these, expect to put in at least one month of training.
 Also, try to have Read more »

-Your website maybe suffering with issues that need your immediate attention.
-Let me shed some light on 10 areas that often needs improvement on a website.
-After these changes there should be a significant boost in readership, and overall performance.
+Your website might be suffering with issues that need immediate attention.
+Let me shed some light on several areas often neglected by Webmasters.
+After these upgrades, you can expect a significant boost in readership, performance and overall growth of the site.
 Here they are;

 Then trash or combine some of them.
 Try to bring it to under 20 objects.
 The key is to improve latency and increase speed.